doubledherin/Anxiety/README.txt

-Welcome to Anxiety, a Zork-like choose-your-own-adventure game!
+# Welcome to Anxiety, a text-based choose-your-own-adventure game